Many More in GOP Rejecting Trump's Bid to Undo His Defeat

 “Just got off the phone with @realDonaldTrump,” tweeted newly elected Rep. Marjorie Taylor Greene of Georgia, who is aligned with a conspiracy group backing Trump.

-“He wants you to call your Rep & Senators TODAY, ALL DAY!" she tweeted Monday.
+“He wants you to call your Rep & Senators TODAY, ALL DAY!" she tweeted Monday, .
 "Don’t let Republicans be the Surrender Caucus!”
+She later said she joined the president on Air Force One as he traveled to Georgia

-Senate Majority Leader Mitch McConnell was conferring privately with other Republicans to assess the days ahead, a defining period that will help shape the post-Trump era.
+Senate Majority Leader Mitch McConnell has tried to prevent his party from engaging in this battle, which could help define the GOP in the post-Trump era.
+House Minority Leader Kevin McCarthy, a Trump ally, has declined to say much publicly on it.

 Both Hawley and Cruz are potential 2024 presidential contenders, vying for Trump's base of supporters.
 Vice President Mike Pence, who is under pressure to tip the results for Trump, will be closely watched as he presides in a ceremonial role over Wednesday's joint session.